FlowFuse/website/design/index.md

 Videos should:

-- Include opening and closing idents
+- Include opening and closing idents.
 - Be clear in what they are communicating.
 - Have an appropriate thumbnail.
 - Have a call to action in the description.